 With visas tight, US resorts struggle to find seasonal help

-Innkeepers, restaurateurs and landscapers around the U.S. say they are struggling to find seasonal help and turning down business in some cases because the government tightened up on visas for temporary foreign workers.
-"There's going to be a lot of businesses that just can't function on a full-time basis, and some might not even open at all," said Mac Hay, who co-owns Mac's Seafood on Cape Cod and has organized seasonal businesses to lobby Congress.
+In this April 25, 2017 photo, Stephen Faulkner, owner of Faulkner's Landscaping & Nursery, holds a shovel at a landscape project in Manchester, N.H.
+Innkeepers, restaurateurs and landscapers around the U.S. say they're struggling to find seasonal help and turning down business in some cases because the government tightened up on visas for temporary foreign workers.
+At issue are H-2B visas, which are issued for seasonal, nonagricultural jobs.

 Add your comments below